Prospective PhD Students

 2. Given there are lots of other psychology PhDs options, why are you specifically interested in school psychology?

-3. Why are you applying to work with me and my lab?
+3. Why are you applying to work with me and our lab?

 4. What are your career goals and ambitions?
 In other words, what do you hope to do with your PhD post-graduation?

-5. If you were to come to our PhD program, what contributions might you make toward diversifying or improving the work we do in our lab or profession?
+5. If you were to come to our PhD program, what contributions might you make toward diversifying or improving the work we do in our lab and profession?

 Q7.
 Could you be my primary faculty mentor if I apply to the combined counseling/clinical specialization within the Psychology PhD program at USU?